Cray-HPE/docs-csm/operations/security_and_authentication/Add_Root_Service_Account_for_Gigabyte_Controllers.md

     }
     ```

 The `root` account is not configured in the example shown above.
-If `root` is already configured, do not proceed with the following steps.
+If `root` is already configured, then do not proceed with the following steps.

-### Procedure
+## Procedure

 1. (`ncn#`) Retrieve the root user password for this BMC.

-    1. **If configuring a BMC already present in the system**, retrieve the the device specific root user password from Vault:
+    - **If configuring a BMC already present in the system**, then retrieve the device-specific root user password from Vault.

         ```bash
         BMC=x3000c0s3b0
         EXPECTED_ROOT_PASSWORD=$(cray scsd bmc creds list --targets $BMC --format json | jq .Targets[].Password -r)
         ```

-        If the following output indicates that Vault does not contain a device specific root user password for the specified BMC.
-Please use the system default air-cooled BMC root password described in the step below.
+        The following output indicates that Vault does not contain a device-specific root user password for the specified BMC.
+In that case, use the system default air-cooled BMC root password described in the step below.

         ```text
         jq: error (at <stdin>:3): Cannot iterate over null (null)
         ```

-    1. **If configuring a new BMC being added to the system**, retrieve the system's default air-cooled BMC root user password from Vault:
+    - **If configuring a new BMC being added to the system**, then retrieve the system's default air-cooled BMC root user password from Vault.

         ```bash
         VAULT_PASSWD=$(kubectl -n vault get secrets cray-vault-unseal-keys -o json |
                             jq -r '.data["vault-root"]' |  base64 -d)
         EXPECTED_ROOT_PASSWORD=$(kubectl -n vault exec -it cray-vault-0 -c vault -- env \
-            VAULT_TOKEN=$VAULT_PASSWD VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json \
+            VAULT_TOKEN="${VAULT_PASSWD}" VAULT_ADDR=http://127.0.0.1:8200 VAULT_FORMAT=json \
             vault kv get secret/reds-creds/defaults | jq .data.Cray.password -r)
         ```

-1. (`ncn#`) Verify the contents of `EXPECTED_ROOT_PASSWORD`:
+1. (`ncn#`) If desired, verify the contents of `EXPECTED_ROOT_PASSWORD`.

     ```bash
     echo $EXPECTED_ROOT_PASSWORD
     ```

-1. (`ncn#`) Run the following commands to configure the `root` service account for the controller:
+1. (`ncn#`) Configure the `root` service account for the controller.

     ```bash
     ipmitool -U admin -E -I lanplus -H $BMC user set name 4 root